Frequently asked questions about the Lead and Copper Rule Improvements

 What is the impact if you have lead connectors and galvanized service laterals?

-Lead connectors upstream of galvanized service lines are not considered GRR.
-However, they will be included in the new Tier 3 pool for sampling and need to be sampled above copper with lead solder sites.
-Record the connectors in the inventory and replace when performing work in that area.
+Additionally, the LCRI requires that any lead connector be replaced when encountered through planned or unplanned work in the distribution system.
 The replacement and verification deadlines do not apply to connectors, and so lead and unknown connectors can remain in perpetuity.
-The EPA tightened-up the definition of lead connector to add a specific 2-foot length, and so if there is knowledge or documentation that lead goosenecks are longer, the state may interpret them as lead service lines.
+The EPA adjusted the definition of lead connector to be specifically 3-feet in length or less, and so if there is knowledge or documentation that lead goosenecks are longer, they must be treated as lead service lines.
 Systems should keep goosenecks on their radar as some states are regulating any lead goosenecks as lead service lines.

 partial and private side replacements